im-tofa/pokebrowse/README.md

 ## License

-Pokebrowse is distributed under the terms of the [MIT License](LICENSE).
+The source code for pokebrowse is distributed under the terms of the [MIT License](LICENSE).

+Pokémon and Pokémon character names are trademarks of Nintendo.